Sustainability

 • In 2018, we installed low-energy LED lights throughout the winery and other buildings, which reduced the amount of energy we consumed for lighting by 72 percent and total electricity usage by ten percent.

-• In order to reduce the energy cost associated with transport of our wine, in September 2009, we switched all of our high-volume lines, which account for about three quarters of our total production, to innovative super-lightweight bottles that consume less glass, produce fewer carbon emissions during production, and are about 30–40 percent lighter than normal, so require less fuel during shipping around Australia and beyond.
+• In order to reduce the energy cost associated with transport of our wine, in September 2009, we switched all of our high-volume lines, which accounted for about three quarters of our total production at the time, to innovative super-lightweight bottles that were 28% lighter than their predecessors.
+We still package the majority of our production in this bottle today, thereby saving a considerable amount of carbon emissions in the bottle’s manufacture and freight.

 • We’ve stopped using cardboard carton dividers in our more commercial wine ranges to minimize the amount of packaging used and reduce weight that little bit more.

 And all of this work is paying off.
-Since we launched our EMS program in 2009, we have achieved the following energy reduction results:
+Since we launched our EMS program in 2009, up to the end of 2023 we had achieved the following energy reduction results:

 • A 46 percent reduction in our greenhouse gas emissions per litre of wine produced, from fuel and electricity usage